 Features Required For a Modern eCommerce Website Theme

-Today in order to make your eCommerce website competitive, very fast, professional, attractive and responsive your eCommerce website theme must be built with these advance features:
+To make your eCommerce website competitive, very fast, professional, attractive and responsive your eCommerce website theme must be built with these advance features:

-One-Step Checkout, Price Slider, Powerful Ajax Shop, Ajax Cart, Ajax Wishlist, Ajax Compare, Ajax Search, Ajax Layered Navigation, Guest Wishlist, Retina Ready, Mega Menu, Lazy Load, AMP, RTL Support, Mobile-Friendly, Advance Carousels, Product Slider, Multi-Tab Product Modules, Multi-Layouts, Cross-Browser Compatibility etc.
+One-Step Checkout, Price Slider, Powerful Ajax Shop, Ajax Cart, Ajax Wishlist, Ajax Compare, Ajax Search, Ajax Layered Navigation, Guest Wishlist, Retina Ready, Mega Menu, Lazy Load, AMP, RTL Support, Mobile-Friendly, Advance Carousels, Product Slider, Multi-Tab Product Modules, Multi-Layouts, Cross-Browser Compatibility, etc.

 The One-Step Checkout feature simplifies & speeds up the checkout process in your online store and increase your sales.
 Ajax Layered Navigation provides a rich experience to customers that they can search/filter products based on their product attributes.
 AMP(Accelerated Mobile Pages) is a standard for any publisher to have pages load quickly on mobile devices.

 Ajax Add to Cart allows users to include single products or variable products in the cart without the need to reload the entire site each time.
 Lazy loading is an optimization technique that delays the loading of unnecessary objects such as images and speeds up your website.
 Have a look on these advance fast-performance responsive eCommerce themes:

 - WooCommerce Themes